Dayun123/movies-rest-api/README.md

 ## API Key

 Access to all routes requires an `apiKey` query string parameter.
-The user routes can be accessed with the `root` api key which is `abc123`.
-The movie routes can be accessed with the `root` api key or with api keys that are setup on each user model when the db is populated with `npm run db`.
+There is a `root` user that can perform CRUD operations on all users and movies, whose api key is `abc123`.
+Individual users can only edit their own user account and the movies associated with their account.
+The api key for individual users is auto-generated when `npm run db` populates the db upon installation, or when the `root` user creates a new user account.

-So, to get a listing of all users, the following request would be neccessary:
+So, to get a listing of all users, the following request would be neccessary using the `root` accounts credentials:

 `GET http://localhost:3000/users?apiKey=abc123`